pinventado/REAL_features/README.md

 REAL
 ====

-These scripts generate keyword, Conceptnet and Stanford NER based features from a given text.
+These scripts generate keyword, Conceptnet, Stanford NER and feature-based features from a given text.
 This is initially developed for creating feather from problem bodies in ASSISTments but can be used for other text.

 Feature generators
 ------------------
 4 different methods were used to generate the features from the problem bodies.

 1. Keywords

-...The problem body is checked for the presence of user-defined keywords
+   The problem body is checked for the presence of user-defined keywords

 2. ConceptNet 5

-...The problem body is checked for the presence of words related to user-defined concepts.
+   The problem body is checked for the presence of words related to user-defined concepts.
 Relationships are inferred from [MIT ConceptNet 5](http://conceptnet5.media.mit.edu/)

 3. Stanford Named Entity Recognizer (NER)

-...The problem body is checked for the presence of entities defined in the [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml).
+   The problem body is checked for the presence of entities defined in the [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml).
 The entities include place, location, time, person, organization, money, percentage and date.

 4. Feature-based features

-...Features based on other features can also be created.
+   Features based on other features can also be created.
 For example, a *real-world-reference* feature was created by checking for the presence of other features in the problem (i.e., car, animal, person, ...).

 Feature generation
 ------------------